-The District participates in the Texas Public School Retired Employees Group Insurance Program (TRS-Care).
-It is a multiple-employer, cost-sharing defined Other Post-Employment Benefit (OPEB) plan with a special funding situation.
+The District participates in the Texas Public School Retired Employees Group Insurance Program (TRS Care).
+It is a multiple-employer, cost-sharing defined Other Post-Employment Benefit (OPEB) plan that has a special funding situation.
 The TRS-Care program was established in 1986 by the Texas Legislature.
+The plan is administered through a trust by the Teacher Retirement System of Texas (TRS) Board of Trustees.
+It is established and administered in accordance with the Texas Insurance Code, Chapter 1575.052.